 As mentioned in the opening paragraphs, employee engagement is vital to a company’s success.

 Understanding what makes employees happy and engaged can help companies create an inclusive and rewarding work environment.
-The joy and fulfilment at work come from doing something you care about, being rewarded for it and learning new skills - purpose and drive.
+The joy and fulfilment at work come from doing something you care about, being rewarded for it and learning new skills for leadership competency - purpose and drive.

 Questions to ask the CEO about employee engagement

 - Why is employee engagement important?